Recreation Park (Philadelphia): 1860 to 1882

-Philadelphia Phillies (1883-1886)
+Philadelphia Phillies (1883–1886)

 Alfred J. Reach acquired a five-year lease on the horse market property in 1882, renaming it "Recreation Park".
-He cleared the grounds, resodded the field, built a three-section wooden grandstand, and fielded the independent team called "Fillies."
+He cleared the grounds, resodded the field, built a three-section wooden grandstand, and fielded the independent team called the "Phillies."
 The next year, Philadelphia joined the National League.

 The Phillies played their first game ever on April 2, 1883 and defeated the amateur Manayunk Ashlands by the score of 11-0 at Recreation Park.

+The University of Pennsylvania Football team played its Philadelphia matches at Recreation Park from 1882 to 1884.

+On October 16, 1884, in a post season exhibition game against the Athletics, it was reported that Harry Stovey hit the longest ball of the season at the park "over the church".

+On June 1, 1885, nearly 10,000 fans filled the ballpark to see the Phillies face the New York Giants, with fans crowded down the right and left field foul lines.

+Charlie Ferguson pitched the Phillies' first no hitter, beating the Providence Grays 1-0 at Recreation Park on August 29, 1885.
+Ferguson walked two, and the Phillies committed two errors in the win.

+Newspaper advertisements for games in 1884, 1885, and 1886 referred to the ballpark as "League Grounds".

-Once the lease had expired following the 1886 season, the club moved into their own new facility, Philadelphia Baseball Park, which they would call home for the next 51 1/2 years.
+Once the lease had expired following the 1886 season, the Phillies moved into their own new facility, Philadelphia Baseball Park, which they would call home for the next 51 1/2 years.

+In March 1887, the University of Pennsylvania Juniors defeated the University of Pennsylvania Freshmen 25 to 7 on the "old League Grounds".

 There is no historical marker or any indication that a ballpark once stood on this site.
 As of October 2015, a mini market stands on the corner where home plate was located, and urban housing occupies the area.